Disable Outlook on the web (OWA) signatures

 - Disable email signatures in OWA with a PowerShell cmdlet

-- Disable email signatures in OWA in the classic Exchange admin center
+- Disable email signatures in OWA in the classic Exchange admin center (Exchange Server)

-Note that that disabling email signatures with the methods described below does not remove signatures that are already configured.
+Note that disabling email signatures with the methods described below does not remove signatures that are already configured.
 You can use PowerShell to remove all OWA signatures - see our article to learn how to do so.

 - Run Windows PowerShell to connect to your Exchange Server (as described here) or to Exchange Online (as described here).
-If you are logged in directly on your Exchange Server, you only need to launch Exchange Management Shell (no connection procedure required).
+If you are signed in directly on your Exchange Server, you only need to launch Exchange Management Shell (no connection procedure required).

 - Next, paste and execute the following cmdlet: